-The mediation takes up to 90 minutes but allow five hours on the day in case your dispute goes to a hearing.
+The mediation takes up to one hour but allow five hours on the day in case your dispute goes to a hearing.
 If you cannot resolve the dispute at the mediation, you go to a VCAT hearing within a few hours.

 At the mediation